 1. First Impressions Matter

 No matter how strong your college accounting program was, you’re going to have questions during the early stages on the job.
 It’s just a fact of life when starting a new job.
-Even if you were top of your class, there’s a specific way every office does things, and it’s your job to adhere to those practices.
+Even if you were top of your class, there are specific ways every company does things, and it’s your job to adhere to those practices.

 When you do find yourself puzzled by a task you were assigned, such as analyzing financial data, try to develop an answer for the problem first.
 Your new co-workers will not only be impressed you spent some time to figure it out but also reassures them you’re a self-driven individual that doesn’t need to be babysat.
 But if you can’t solve it on your own, don’t toil in confusion.
 Ask questions to your knowledgeable teammates.